For further articles on these topics:

 I must first point out the fact that alcohol is not a very constructive coping tool and abusing alcohol is never good.
 But yes, booze is quite good.

-- You can keep it in your possession as a memento if you so choose.
+- You can keep it in your possession as a memento.

 - You can send it in to be canceled and then have it returned to you.
 You can do this by mailing the passport in along with the Certificate of Death.
 For the canceled passport to be returned to you, include a letter stating your request.

-- Lastly, you can just send it in to be canceled and destroyed.
+- You can just send it in to be canceled and destroyed.

-Keep on Googling those grief questions and we'll keep answering them even though you never directly asked us to.
-While you're here, you may as well subscribe to receive our posts straight to your e-mail inbox.
+Keep on Googling those grief questions and we'll keep answering them even though you never directly asked us to!
+While you're here, subscribe to receive our posts straight to your e-mail inbox.

 After writing online articles for What’s Your Grief

 for over a decade, we finally wrote a tangible,